spdx/license-list-XML/DOCS/new-license-workflow.md

 #### Run all tests on your machine

-You can run the same tests Travis will, just on your local machine so it's a little faster than waiting for the Travis return trip.
+You can run (on your local machine) the same tests that the CI/CD tool does automatically when you make a pull request.
+They might run a little faster on your machine, and of course this doesn't require approval like the CI/CD pipeline does if you're a first-time contributor to the License List!

 This requires that you're familiar with the command line and ensuring that script dependencies are all installed.
 Learning these things is left as an exercise for the reader.